 I mean, how will you know how long a project takes you (and thus, find ways to improve) if you don’t know how long it takes?

-Keeping a time journal has been a vital part of running my business for many years now.
+Keeping a time journal has been a vital part of running any kind of online business.
 And it should be for you too!

 How exactly?
 You can opt for one of two choices, both of which use Google Calendar:

 - Manually track your time by using time slots and weekly reviews

 - Use an app like Focuster to automatically sync your calendar and to-dos